 Pocket Wifi for Internet in France

 To have internet in France, there is another option that you can take everywhere.
-The pocket WiFi is a portable device to have an internet connection and is able to share cellular data with other devices.
+The Pocket WiFi is a portable device to has an internet connection and is able to share cellular data with other devices.
 However, buying or renting a pocket WiFi is quite expensive.
 Moreover, it is impractical because you will have to carry this electronic device with you at all times.

 Travelers WiFi is a Swiss-born company and you can purchase their service for around $80,23 USD, for a whole week.
 One of the company’s great features is the price of deliveries.
 With prices ranging from $5,69 to $34,03 USD.
 Finally, it is important to remember that the company charges a penalty of 159,32 dollars in the event of losing one of its devices.